 - Combine the wet ingredients and mix well you want to mix this bit well to make sure there are not any lumps of cream cheese left.

 - Add the dry ingredients and mix until just combined.
-DON’T OVERMIX.
-This is like muffins!
+DON'T OVERMIX.
+This is a muffin recipe not a sponge cake!

 - Evenly divide between muffin holes.
 I use an icecream scoop.